 Then, in 1570, a map of the Spanish New World (drawn by a Flemish cartographer) began circulating throughout the Caribbean, presenting the elusive islands to the world for the very first time with the rather unpoetic name of Islas de los Galapagos (Islands of the Giant Tortoises).
 This map eventually came to be used by buccaneers to maraud the Pacific Ocean in the 1600s.

-In sum, nobody really wanted the Galapagos.
-Not until 1832, which is when Colonel Ignacio Hernandez of Ecuador, with instructions from General Jose de Villamil, planted the Ecuadorian flag on Floreana Island on February 12th, solidifying the country’s possession of what he officially named Las Islas Galapagos on behalf of his government.
+In sum, nobody wanted the Galapagos.
+Not until 1832, when Colonel Ignacio Hernandez of Ecuador, with instructions from General Jose de Villamil, planted the Ecuadorian flag on Floreana Island on February 12th, solidifying the country’s possession of what he officially named Las Islas Galapagos on behalf of his government.
 Some sixty years later, in 1892, most of the islands received a Spanish name, the majority of which are related to the discovery of America.

 Centuries later, in 1832, Ecuador took possession of the archipelago and gave the islands their official name.
-More than a century after that, Metropolitan Touring pioneered and developed the concept of responsible tourism to the Galapagos, designing carefully-planned itineraries to show off the archipelago’s delicate beauty without harming the natural processes inherent to their unique ecosystems.
+More than a century after that, Metropolitan Touring pioneered and developed the concept of responsible tourism to the Galapagos, designing carefully planned itineraries to show off the archipelago’s delicate beauty without harming the natural processes inherent to their unique ecosystems.

 Galapagos Islands Map